open-joinbase/joinbase.io/content/docs/references/mgmt.md

 template = "docs/page.html"

 [extra]
-lead = "Currently we provide a series of tools for super easy management and administration of joinbase." toc = true top = false
+lead = "Currently we provide a series of tools for super easy management and administration of JoinBase." toc = true top = false
 +++

 ## Management

-After config, you can start the server of joinbase:
+After config, you can start the server of JoinBase:

 ```bash
 base start
 ```

-The joinbase server will listen on multiple ports to accept connections with different protocols.
+The JoinBase server will listen on multiple ports to accept connections with different protocols.

-To gracefully stop the server of joinbase:
+To gracefully stop the server of JoinBase:

 ```bash
 base stop